 - SeaWorld Orlando — Daredevil tweens will love the thrill rides, especially Mako, Journey to Atlantis, Kraken and Manta .
 As frogs, we think the animal encounters are also pretty awesome ;)

 - Disney’s Hollywood Studios — Its three biggest attractions — Toy Story Mania!, The Twilight Zone Tower of Terror and Rock ’n Roller Coaster Starring Aerosmith — are perfect for the tween set.
 The interactive elements, bursts of thrills and pure fun of these attractions are a great combination that make this one of the best Disney parks for tweens!

 Best: Universal's Islands of Adventure

-Teens will love the high number of true thrill rides, including the Incredible Hulk Coaster and Dragon Challenge.
-Harry Potter fans will feel like they just stepped into the book in The Wizarding World of Harry Potter - Hogsmeade, and even those who aren't fans will be mesmerized by the incredible attention to detail.
+Teens will love the high number of true thrill rides, including the Incredible Hulk Coaster.
+Harry Potter fans will feel like they just stepped into the book in The Wizarding World of Harry Potter - Hogsmeade.
+Even those who aren't fans will be mesmerized by the incredible attention to detail!
 Journeying on the Hogwarts Express - Hogsmeade is an entertaining and awesome ride for park hoppers wanting to venture over to The Wizarding World of Harry Potter - Diagon Alley!
 Of course, no visit here is complete without Harry Potter and the Forbidden Journey.